Smart home design

 Some of the best Smart Hubs

 I backed the Kickstarter project of Homey in 2014 and I am still really happy with it.
-Homey is a more advanced controller then Google Home or Amazon Echo.
+Homey is a real smart hub, while Google Home or Amazon Echo are really virtual assistants.
 The downside of Homey is that the voice control is not working as smooth as with Google Home or Amazon Echo.
 (But you can solve that by linking an Amazon Echo to your Homey).
 On the positive side, Homey has a large community which results in a lot of apps created for Homey.
 This way Homey is able to talk with more than 40.000 devices included a Tesla 😀 (not that I own one though.. )

 Other devices where you could look into are the Smartthings hub from Samsung or the Wink 2.
 I don’t have any experience with either of them, but both of them support a lot of different products and allow you to create some basic events.
-If you are looking for something similar to Homey, you can also look into Domoticz.
-You can install Domoticz on a Raspberry Pi, but this will require some more IT skills to get it all running.
+If you are looking for something similar to Homey, you should really look at Hubitat.
+It was release at the beginning of 2018 and looks really promising.

 Smart LED light bulbs are getting really cheap and are a no-brainer to buy when it comes to making your house smart.
 We all know the Philips Hue lights, but they are quite expensive.
 A really good and affordable smart light bulb is the Ikea trådfri series.
 Smart lights are pretty simple, every brand has it own controller to start with, some can be controller with you mobile, other with a central controller.